The Wedding Banquet

 Four Natural Breaks

-All of us can see three natural breaks that appear in this Book, (Songs 2:7; 3:5 and 8:4) given by the words “I charge you, O daughters of Jerusalem…do not stir up or awaken love until it pleases.”
+All of us can see three natural breaks that appear in this Book, (Songs 2:7; 3:5 and 8:4) made by the words “I charge you, O daughters of Jerusalem…do not stir up or awaken love until it pleases.”
 These words bring the preceding section to a climax, and a new scene follows, ie “my beloved behold He comes, leaping upon the mountains” (Song 2:8); “who is this coming out of the wilderness (Song 3:6); “who is this coming up from the wilderness” (Song 8:5).

 These three breaks, describe Christ’s relationship with New Jerusalem in three eras: The Marriage Supper of the Lamb (Songs 1- 2:7); The Apostolic Church (Songs 3:8-3:5); New Jerusalem in the Wilderness (Songs 3:6-8:4); and the Revival of the Sanctified Church in the End Times (Songs 8:5-14).

 However, there is one more break cited by many at Songs 5:1 (see Jamieson-Fausset-Brown Bible Commentary).
 It is also followed by an abrupt beginning, and sets a “new stage,” where the Shulamite is “struck” and “wounded” by the watchmen of the City.

 The Apostle John told us that New Jerusalem flew into the wilderness for 1,260 days.
 This brings us to Revelation 11, 13 and 17, where we see that great battle between the saints and the beast, and the Bride is “struck” by the watchmen of the Great City.
 That is the break of Songs 5:1.

 The division into these five sections is historic.
 These same divisions were used by Christian David Ginsburg, in 1857, from his extensive analysis of historic interpretations, explained in his introduction..